 ARE YOUR DEVICES PRIVATE AND SECURE?
 WHAT ABOUT PERSONAL INFORMATION?

-After a test completes, the raw data is transmitted through a secure connection to an external smart device, such as a phone, tablet, computer, cloud, electronic medical record, or other authorized systems, all of which lie outside the control of 2PG.
-(See the next section on “Apps.”)
-It is at that point that test results are known and associated with an individual person.
-It is the responsibility of that developer to comply with privacy regulations.
+It is the responsibility of our development partners to comply with privacy regulations.
+Note that after a test is complete, the raw data is transmitted through a secure connection to an external smart device, such as a phone, tablet, computer, cloud, electronic medical record, or other authorized systems, all of which lie outside the control of 2PG.

 Accuracy and sensitivity are two different things.
 The ability to detect molecules in very low concentrations refers to sensitivity, but accuracy relies on the biochemistry of the assay to correctly bind to the targets of interest.